-Since coming into effect in 2018, the General Data Protection Regulation (GDPR) has completely transformed how companies deal with their clients’ personal data.
-It brought about reforms which are tailor-made for the world of today and promised to come down hard on any companies which failed to respect them.
+Since the General Data Protection Regulation (GDPR) came into effect in 2018, it has completely transformed how companies deal with their clients’ personal data.
+It brought about tailor-made reforms for today's world and promised to come down hard on any companies that failed to respect them.

 Countdown of the biggest GDPR fines in 2020